-Additional disclosure concerning the Company's general and administrative expenses and exploration and evaluation assets expenditures is provided in the Company's Financial Statements.
+Additional disclosure concerning the Company's general and administrative expenses and exploration and evaluation assets expenditures is provided in the Company's Financial Statements as at and for the year ended November 30, 2019.
+These Financial Statements are available on SEDAR at www.sedar.com.